Dog Health Certificate for Travel: Complete 2026 Guide

 Once you have the endorsed certificate:

-• Keep the original in a waterproof document holder in your carry-on
+- Keep the original in a waterproof travel document organizer in your carry-on

-• Email a scan to yourself so you can always access it online
+- Email a scan to yourself so you can access it online if the original is lost

 Common Health Certificate Mistakes

-4. Not researching destination-specific requirements.
-A standard CVI may not meet the specific requirements of your destination country.
+Not researching destination-specific requirements.
+A standard CVI may not meet the requirements of your destination country.
 The EU, UK, Japan, Australia, and many other countries have unique forms and testing requirements.
+Use the USDA APHIS pet travel destination search tool to find country-specific requirements.

 Special Circumstances